May 12, 2026

 Private Pluto Gong Sound Baths

-Due to its size and weight, the 38" Pluto gong is rarely able to travel to community sound baths.
-However, private 1:1 and 1:2 private sessions at my Sound-Well practice space, offer an opportunity to experience this remarkable instrument more intimately.
+Due to its size and weight, the 38" Paiste Pluto gong is rarely able to travel to community sound baths.
+However, private 1:1 and 1:2 private sessions at my Sound-Well practice space offer an opportunity to experience this remarkable instrument more intimately.

 In these sessions, the Pluto gong is often combined with the deeply grounding Root Chakra Gong, Heart Gong, Solar Plexus Gong and Singing Bowl Wind Gong, plus more — creating a rich and supportive soundscape designed to encourage relaxation, nervous system restoration, emotional release and inner integration.